 What was originally PS 64, designed by prolific early 20th Century schools architect C.B.
 J. Snyder, is likely the largest disused school building in NYC.
 It sits abandoned and graffitied, between East 9th and 10th Streets east of Avenue B until a developer either demolishes it or rehabilitates it.

 Before housing projects like the Jacob Riis and Lillian Wald Houses were built in the mid-20th Century, manufacturing and heavy industry joined tenement housing in the “far” East Village, such as the Kraman Iron Works which as the sign says was established in 1913.

 Szold Place is a curious two-block road between East 10th and 12th Streets east of Avenue C. Until 1951, when it was surrounded by factories, mills and iron works, Szold Place was known as Dry Dock Street, after the nearby dry dock at the East River.
 These days, Szold Place is fairly drab, lined by nondescript high rise apartments and PS 34.
 The old name, however, lives on at Dry Dock Playground, on Szold Place north of East 11th.
 There was also Dollar Dry Dock Savings Bank, established in 1848 and liquidated in 1995 after absorption by Emigrant.

-Keepers Storage, #444 East 10th, is housed in an Art Deco-era warehouse festooned with interesting terra cotta panels.
+Keepers Storage, #444 East 10th, is housed in an Art Deco-era building festooned with interesting terra cotta panels.
 It was built in 1928 as the Wheatsworth Bakery and is a landmarked structure.

 East 10th Street continues through the Jacob Riis Houses to the FDR Drive.
 Beyond that, we see the new high rise towers on the Williamsburg, Brooklyn waterfront.